 Current research in avian cardiology is focused on understanding the fine details of heart function and how it is affected by various factors, such as altitude, migration, and disease.
 Studies using advanced imaging techniques, such as echocardiography and MRI, are providing new insights into the structure and function of the bird heart.

 Avian cardiology is also playing an increasingly important role in conservation efforts.
 Heart disease is a growing concern in captive birds, and researchers are working to develop better diagnostic and treatment methods.
 Understanding the normal function of the bird heart is essential for identifying and managing cardiovascular problems in both captive and wild populations.
-Furthermore, studies of avian heart function can provide valuable insights into the effects of environmental pollutants and climate change on bird health.
+What's more, studies of avian heart function can provide valuable insights into the effects of environmental pollutants and climate change on bird health.

 Tips and Expert Advice